Songs for Running

 6. Engineering Masterpiece (180 bpm)

 In this song I wanted to express something that could drive you to the finish line on tired legs.
 I tried to tap into the state of mind you’re in when you are having the race of your life and are ready to empty the tank with everything you have.
-Your form is perfect, you are barely aware of the exhaustion because adrenaline is propelling you forward and somehow you manage to hit a strong finishing kick to the end.
+Your form is perfect, you are barely aware of the exhaustion because adrenaline is propelling you forward and somehow you can manage a strong finishing kick to the end.
 The accordion makes a re-appearance in this song as well as a Greek baglama.
 Recording this EP was really a fun time of musical experimentation for me.